I have Diabetes 2.

 it saying, Im working on my Diabetes.
 Thats

 not funny when you find out that you do have it after suffering some

 fairly dire symptoms like fatigue, frequent trips to the washroom, edema,

 You have to clean up your act if you want to get anything resembling

-I have arthritis in my knees.
+I have arthritis in my knees and back.
 Diet means low fat, low salt,

 the amount of sugar contained in the original fruit.
 Same goes for commercial

 low starch, low salt and lots of fresh stuff, Then, you go for a shopping